 Salary and compensation statistics:

-50% – percentage of U.S. workers that did not receive a pay boost in some form over the past 12 months
+50% – the percentage of U.S. workers that did not receive a pay boost in some form over the past 12 months

-26% – percentage of employers that consider higher healthcare costs as the reason for keeping salary increases in check
+26% – the percentage of employers that consider higher healthcare costs as the reason for keeping salary increases in check

 80% – the percentage of workers that deem money as a major pain point

-27% – percentage of employees who think their current employer does not care about their financial status and wellbeing
+27% – the percentage of employees who think their current employer does not care about their financial status and wellbeing